IvanC987/SimpleLLaMA/docs/sft/overview.md

 ## Performance Expectations

-For this 1.3B parameter model: (Need to come back and update this later on after going through full process)
+For this 1.3B parameter model:

-- **Training Time**: ~12 hours (vs months for pretraining)
+- **Training Time**: Several hours on single GPU (vs months for pretraining)
-- **Dataset Size**: 200,000 high-quality examples
+- **Dataset Size**: Filtered from lmsys-chat-1m, ShareGPT, and smol-smoltalk
-- **Convergence**: Usually within 3-5 epochs
+- **Convergence**: Typically 3-5 epochs
-- **Quality Improvement**: Dramatic improvement in instruction following with relatively little training
+- **Quality Improvement**: Significant improvement in instruction-following and conversational coherence